BibleResearch/bibleresearch.github.io/content/posts/jesus-on-forgiveness-matthew.md

 Notice Jesus is explicit about both the positive (if you forgive) and negative (if you do not forgive): "if you forgive others for their transgressions, your heavenly Father will also forgive you.
 But if you do not forgive others, then your Father will not forgive your transgressions."
 Clearly, whether or not we forgive has serious implications.
 So what does Jesus mean when he says that God will (or will not) "forgive"?
 I'm not exactly sure, but here are some possibilities:

 Is forgiveness here referring to an ultimate forgiveness that indicates salvation?
 I don't think so because the phrase "your Heavenly Father" and "your Father" is used.
 This seems to be speaking of people who have a relationship with God.
 So, is forgiveness here referring to the fact that God will not forgive us of certain sins?
 In the denomination where I currently reside, we believe that *all* our sins are paid for (past, present, and future) by Christ's work on the cross.
 I'm not exactly sure why we believe this<sup>2</sup>, but my current theological position would deny that it is possible for a true believer to have such unforgiven sins because they are all covered by Christ.
 But, this passage could be interpreted in a way that challenges that axiom.
-Could this passage be referring to temporal forgiveness of temporal consquences?
+Could this passage be referring to temporal forgiveness of temporal consequences?
 I'm sure it *could* be interpreted as such, but I'm not convinced that makes sense either.
 All this to say, I'm not sure what forgiveness in this passage is referring to.

 <aside class="marginnote">
   <span class="noteNumber">2</span> - I'm sure there is some passage where we are getting this, I'm just not sure what it is